Introduction to MDR

 Ministerial Development Review is a vital part of the life-long development process that all clergy and ministers will be involved with.
 MDR helps to identify those areas in which time and energy can be most usefully focused.

 A number of training, education and development opportunities are available through the Area, Diocese, St Mellitus College and other organisations.
-More information can be obtained from the CMD Officer, and your consultant will also have access to some information.
+More information can be obtained from the Area Director of Ministry or CMD Officer, and your consultant will also have access to some information.

 Ultimately however, Professional Development is the responsibility of each person, and every member of the clergy is expected to take personal and ministerial development seriously.